March 25, 2021

 Most states require workers compensation insurance, but even if you’re planning a live event in a state that does not, it cannot be overestimated how important having insurance is for not only the safety of all people working during the live event, but also for the future security of your business.
 While speaking to an insurance broker is always a smart move, some live event payroll vendors such as Wrapbook can also help with a business’s workers compensation needs.

 Overall, what percentage of your budget can you expect to have payroll take up?
-On average, anywhere from 18 to 52 percent.
+On average, anywhere from 18% to 52%.

 Some of the biggest errors a business can make that both impact their payroll budget and can lead to IRS penalties include incorrectly classifying employees and contractors, processing your payroll with the wrong state and miscalculating overtime.
 When you use a trusted vendor, though, you have at your fingertips a resource that knows how to run payroll for live events—including how to avoid these types of mistakes.